LumenRadio/mira-ruuvitag/README.md

 The tag should then be programmed

-Comissioning
+Commissioning
 ------------

-To comission the device, Use a phone and an NFC tag reader/writer app to write an NDEF file containing following records:
+To commission the device, Use a phone and an NFC tag reader/writer app to write an NDEF file containing following records:

 1. Name